How much might your insurance go up after you receive a speeding ticket?

 CarInsurance.com has an article from September 2019, wherein they have taken research from six major insurers, in 10 zip codes in every state, and provided a chart that shows just what you can expect if your speeding ticket remains a moving violation.
 We are not the authors of this information so you will need to visit their website to understand the methodology used and all disclaimers related with their research and findings.

 Important things to know

-- If we represent you and your violation is reduced to Illegal Parking or Rural Speed, in most cases there are a type of offense that courts do not report to DMV.
+- If we represent you and your violation is reduced to Illegal Parking or Rural Speed, in most cases this is a type of offense that Nevada courts do not report to DMV.

 - Often times people who are not familiar with how this works are upset that their fines are not as low as they would like, while completely neglecting to realize that the savings were related to possibly not having their insurance premiums dramatically increase for three (3) years.

 - Not only can your base insurance premium increase, if you have a safe driver discount that is lost as a result of a moving violation, it is possible that your increase could be even higher still.